 As with the problem of the net, we ask if there is any possible evidence for there being something real in the universe that isn’t physical?
 Unlike with the fish, we cannot merely encompass some part of the physical and watch it to see if it produces something non-physical.
 We can try of course.
 Experiments and observations have been going on since Newton, some would say since Galileo, without such a transformation ever being witnessed.
 Scientists and philosophers have long conceded that the non-physical, should it exist, cannot in principle be detected and measured with physical instruments, the only kind we can build.
 They further concede that it is, technically, an inductive error to conclude there is nothing other than the physical in the universe based on this incapacity alone.

 For my purposes, as with physics, ‘reality’ is associated with causal efficacy in the physical.
 Anything that is or can become a cause in the physical is real.
 Cause is to be taken to mean “contributing cause”.
 It need not be the sole cause, nor the physically proximate cause.
 To be a cause it is only required that some physical effect is the ultimate result.
 The causal closure hypothesis is related to the observation that physical effects have, at least, physical proximate causes.
 All measurable physical effects seem to have, immediate antecedents that are also physical.
 But this does not preclude the existence of non-physical causes.
-For a non-physical cause to be real, it is only necessary that a subjective observer be able to connect up a purported cause and an effect measurable in the world.
+For a non-physical cause to be real, it is only necessary that an observer be able to connect up a purported cause and an effect measurable in the world.
 I will have more to say about this “connecting up”.